CHIN 1002 - Chinese IB

 Course Learning OutcomesAt the successful completion of this course, students will be able to:

-1 Demonstrate knowledge and understanding of the Chinese language and many aspects of Chinese culture and society 2 Obtain the independent ability to use a variety of sources to further understanding of the Chinese language 3 Obtain the ability to work to strict timelines 4 Obtain the ability to work collaboratively with peers 5 Demonstrate an understanding of and respect for cultural difference and diversity combined with a knowledge and understanding of the issues involved in intercultural communication 6 Develop a heightened awareness and understanding of different ways of seeing the world, specifically the Chinese world views 7 Obtain the ability to research, synthesise, analyse and present information related to Chinese language and culture and using appropriate technologies and resources 8 Demonstrate increased critical and analytical thinking skills 9 Demonstrate an understanding of, and commitment to, the importance of life-long learning through a passion for Chinese language and culture
+1 obtain a knowledge and understanding of the Chinese characters and basic structure of the Chinese language and of the social, historical and cultural contexts in which the language has been used and is currently used 2 obtain a critical understanding of the linguistic landscape of Chinese speaking countries and regions and ways in which social and cultural specifications are represented through Chinese and Chinese speaking people 3 obtain the independent ability to use a variety of sources to further understanding of the Chinese language 4 locate, evaluate and apply the linguistic knowledge learned to handle general courtesy in Mandarin, answer predicable questions, introduce one’s studying and working environment, express locations, go shopping and make travel plans in Mandarin 5 obtain an understanding of and respect for cultural difference and diversity combined with a knowledge and understanding of the issues involved in intercultural communication 6 demonstrate a heightened awareness and understanding of aspects of one's own language and culture as well as different ways of seeing the world 7 demonstrate the ability to work collaboratively in a small group with peers in the exploration, generation and presentation of ideas, information and a meaningful dialogue 8 gain the ability to be a critical and self-reflective learner, and to sustain intellectual curiosity about Chinese language, society and culture 9 demonstrate an understanding of, and commitment to, the importance of life-long learning through a passion for Chinese language and culture

 University Graduate Attributes